lionelroy/tdd-react-jest-enzyme/README.md

 - SUCCESS(RED)
 - This test should fail because we don't have a person list implemented yet.
-- The first step of the process is done which was creating a test that fails.(RED)
+- The first step of the process is done(creating a test that fails).

 <h4>(GREEN)Create PersonList.js and write only enough of an implementation as to pass the test.</h4>
 <h5>Add to PersonList.js</h5>